martinfleis/phd-thesis/source/20_appendix_7.md

 | ltkWNB |      0.0074  |      0.0035  |     0       |      0.0047  |      0.0071  |      0.0097  |      0.025   |
 | likWBB |      0.00088 |      0.00051 |     3e-05   |      0.00051 |      0.0008  |      0.0012  |      0.004   |

 Table: Overview of the contextual morphometric values of interquartile mean for the whole case study.
-Key to character IDs is available in table XXX. \label{meanIQ3_chars}
+Key to character IDs is available in table A7.3. \label{meanIQ3_chars}

 ![Histograms of interquartile mean for characters 1-15 are showing the variety of distributions within the measured contextual data.](source/figures/appendix_conx/conx_distplot_15__meanIQ3.pdf "Histograms of contextual characters 1-15"){#fig:conxdistplot1 width=100%}